Follow TV Tropes

 • Interactive Narrator: Done In Towelket 3, when character shrinks and the narrator tells the character to check on self.

-• Kleptomaniac Hero: It is possible to take the following items: leaves, flowerpots, insects, drawers, tables, lockers, and at some point, panties.
+• Kleptomaniac Hero: In some games it is possible to take the following items: leaves, flowerpots, insects, drawers, tables, lockers, and at some point, panties.
 Said items can be in any home, and you don't have to worry about being chased down.
 These items can double as weapons and armor.

 • Love Triangle: Occurs a lot throughout the series.
 Whether the player character is aware of it is up to the player to decide.